pinobatch/hello-world/cheat-sheet.md

         git add .
         git commit -m "Imported version X.Y.Z from ZIPURL"

-Or if your existing working copy has files that shouldn't be tracked quite yet, but you have a list of files that should, you can [use `xargs` to pass the same manifest file to Git](http://unix.stackexchange.com/a/244172/119806).
+Or if your working copy has files that shouldn't be tracked quite yet, but you have a list of files that should, you can [use `xargs` to pass the same manifest file to Git](http://unix.stackexchange.com/a/244172/119806).
 But make sure to do this *before* you set up a `.gitignore` that